Biological-Microsystems-Laboratory/git-style-guide-and-tutorial/readme.md

 		$ git commit -am "concise commit comment"

-3. To add new files that you want to track.
-You must commit them as well to start tracking.
+3. To add new files that you want to track use 'git add'.
+You must then commit them as well to start tracking.

 		$ git add newfile.txt
 		$ git commit -am "added newfile"